 To mark the nationwide launch of FÍS, IADT developed an annual awards ceremony where shortlisted films are showcased and celebrated in front of a national audience of almost 1,000 in the Helix Theatre, Dublin each year.
 FÍS champion and visionary, Aileen MacKeogh, then Head of School, IADT held firm to her belief that film could support the primary curriculum.
 She was right!
 Sadly, Aileen passed away in 2005.
 Today, the most prestigious award at the annual ceremony is made in her honour – the Aileen MacKeogh Film of the Year Award for Outstanding Achievement in Film-making.

-A conservative estimate indicates that close to 25,000 Irish primary school children have been involved in FÍS film-making over the lifetime of this project so far.
+Tens of thousands of Irish primary school children have been involved in FÍS film making over the lifetime of the project.
 The project has demonstrated that film-making can provide creative, relevant and memorable learning experiences for children.
 What’s more, because of the collaborative nature of film-making, they develop communication, team working, decision making, problem solving as well as technical skills – all of which helps to prepare them for the future.

 Hundreds of teachers have also benefitted from professional development in digital storytelling, film-making, animation and ICT skills.